barrettp/AAS245Julia/README.md

 ## Workshop Contents

 The material for each section is stored as a [Pluto notebook](https://plutojl.org/).

 Copy the link for a given section below and paste it into the "Open a Notebook" box in Pluto.

+You can also view the pre-rendered notebooks [here](https://barrettp.github.io/AAS245Julia/).

 The Saturday content is an introduction to the Julia language and applies it to a few data analysis topics (notebooks 1-6).
 The Sunday content covers advanced Julia programming techniques associated with high performance computing.